shaloo/docs.arcana/docs/auth/custom-auth.md

 !!! an-tip "Sample Code"

-       Refer to [Custom OAuth Frontend](https://github.com/arcana-network/custom-provider-fe-example) and [Custom OAuth Server](https://github.com/arcana-network/custom-provider-server-example) for details.
-These are examples of a custom OAuth login server and a frontend that uses the `loginWithCustomProvider` method for fetching authenticated user's keys to perform blockchain transactions.
+       Refer to [Custom Auth Frontend](https://github.com/arcana-network/custom-provider-fe-example) and [Custom Auth Server](https://github.com/arcana-network/custom-provider-server-example) for details.
+These are examples of a custom authentication server and a frontend that uses the `loginWithCustomProvider` method for fetching authenticated user's keys to perform blockchain transactions.

 ## What's Next?